MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/saving.md

 For `SavePhotoAsync`, the first argument is an array of bytes that contains the bitmap already encoded into a particular file format, such as JPEG or PNG.
 It's possible that an application might want to isolate all the bitmaps it creates into a particular folder, which is specified in the next parameter, followed by the file name.
 The method returns a Boolean indicating success or not.

-Here's how `SavePhotoAsync` is implemented on the three platforms:
+The following sections discuss how `SavePhotoAsync` is implemented on each platform.

 ### The iOS implementation